kpiccoli/SQL_Challenge/README.md

 ### Description
 1. Data Engineering - inspect CSVs and sketch out an ERD of the tables: data types, primary keys, foreign keys, etc.
 2. Data Analysis - List of employees details, departments,  and histogram of salaries.

-design tables to hold data in CSVs, import the CSVs into a SQL database, and answer questions about the data